McGill-MMA-EnterpriseAnalytics/Revenue-Radar/Analyst-Conversion/Framing-Conv-Problem.md

 * Device = Desktop
 * Page views on first session >= 16 (median)

-For the initiative to have met the business objective, (WIP – ROI measurement)
+For the initiative to have met the business objective, **(WIP – ROI measurement)**

+### Hypotheses about the User Journey
+In relation to the subobjective of increasing understanding of the user journey